Murder of Ahmaud Arbery: Sentencing

+Incarceration

+Travis is currently incarcerated at Hays State Prison in Trion, while Gregory is currently incarcerated at Augusta State Medical Prison in Augusta, and William is currently incarcerated at Valdosta State Prison in Valdosta, Georgia.

 Aftermath

-Imprisonments

-On August 23, 2022, the McMichaels and Bryan were transported to the Georgia Diagnostic and Classification State Prison.

-In January 2023, Gregory McMichael was moved to the Augusta State Medical Prison.
-McMichael's attorney cited a recent stroke and depression, plus a hate crime sentencing as reasons for the move.

 Indictment of former DA Jackie Johnson

 In May 2020, Georgia Attorney General Chris Carr said that his office would review how the investigation into Arbery's murder "was handled from the outset".
 At Carr's request, the GBI investigated whether District Attorney Jackie Johnson or District Attorney George Barnhill's actions in connection with the appointment of a conflict prosecutor to investigate the murder of Arbery constituted a crime.
 In November 2020, Jackie Johnson lost her bid for re-election as Brunswick District Attorney.

 On September 2, 2021, Carr announced that a Glynn County grand jury had indicted ex-District Attorney Jackie Johnson on one felony count of violating the oath of a public officer "by showing favor and affection to Greg McMichael during the investigation" (Gregory was formerly her subordinate), and for being unfair to Arbery by having "recommended Barnhill to the Attorney General's Office for appointment as the case prosecutor without disclosing that she had previously sought Barnhill's assistance on the case".
 The grand jury also indicted Johnson on one misdemeanor count of obstruction and hindering law enforcement, in this case the Glynn County police, "by directing that Travis McMichael should not be placed under arrest."
 On September 8, Johnson turned herself in for arrest, and then was released from detention without needing to pay her $10,000 bond.

 In response to a motion from Johnson to dismiss the charges against her, in May 2022 prosecutors submitted a response showing that Johnson engaged in 16 phone calls with defendant Greg McMichael in the period starting on the day of the shooting and extending until May 5, 2020.
 One of the calls lasted over 21 minutes.

+Johnson's trial was scheduled to begin on January 21, 2025.

+On February 3, 2025, Judge John Turner ordered the acquittal for Johnson on the obstruction charge, stating from the bench, "There is not one scintilla of evidence that I've heard that would authorize a verdict on that count."
+On February 5, Judge Turner granted the defense's motion citing technical flaws in the charges, and dismissed the remaining charge against Johnson of violating her oath of office.